-Just as every single person is different, so are our customers.
-Customers are differentiated on criteria such as demographics, age, interests, buying intentions, and buying behavior (instead of physical characteristics, e.g. arm length).
+Every single person is different.
+But so are your customers!
+Instead of physical criteria, we can differentiate customers based on interests, buying intentions, and buying behavior (instead of physical characteristics, e.g. arm length).

-Yet many companies still consider their customers as one monolithic entity.
+Yet there are still a lot of companies that think of their customer base as one monolithic entity.
 A missed opportunity for sure, because a determined focus on the right customers increases efficiency massively.
 Not only can you increase earnings, but you can also make your customers happier and improve loyalty.
 Massive companies like Zappos, Amazon, and Coolblue incorporated ‘customer heterogeneity’ into their DNA and reaped the benefits.

 How Jeff Bezos became successful by understanding customers

 We’re going back to the ’90s.
-At that time, Jeff Bezos predicted that online shopping would be the next big thing.
+At the time, Jeff Bezos predicted that online shopping would be the next big thing.
 He started selling books online.
 Why books?
-Because they would reveal the most information about his customers.
-And if he understood his customers, he could sell them anything (e.g. people buying cooking books might enjoy cooking utilities).
+Because this way the product he sold would reveal a lot of information about his customers (e.g. people buying cooking books might enjoy cooking utilities).
+He knew that if he understood his customers, he could sell them anything .
 By focusing on his customers at all times and by understanding that every customer is different, he managed to grow the bookstore into the Amazon of today.
 And that philosophy is still the driving force behind his many acquisitions and investments in companies like Uber and Airbnb.

 Read along as we explain why ‘Customer Heterogeneity’ is the main reason companies should adopt ‘Customer Centricity.’